martha-thomae/GuatC1/15_Rodrigo-de-Ceballos_Mass/comments.md

 ### Section 3

-1. No editorial corrections.
+1. No editorial corrections (as in experiment).

 2. No orange labels in the first place.

-3. I haven't revised it against anything.
+3. Perfect match with CPDL (as in experiment).

 ### Section 4